Warwickshire Rugby Football Union

 The Warwickshire Rugby Football Union is a governing body for rugby union in part of The Midlands, England.
 The union is the constituent body of the Rugby Football Union for the city of Coventry and the county of Warwickshire.
-The current president is Yorkie Kinmond of the Earlsdon Rugby Club.
+The current president is Damian Dixon of the Old Leamingtonians Rugby Club.

 History

 The Warwickshire RFU was created in 1914, after ceding from the now defunct Midland Counties Rugby Union.

 County team

 Warwickshire play in the County Championship.
 As of 2017, the representative side competes in Division 2.
 However, in the past, the county competed at a much higher level, winning the Bill Beaumont Cup (as it is now known) 10 times, the fourth best record in the competition.